Tadtad

 Tadtad, officially Sagrado Corazon Señor (SCS), is a far-right Christian ethno-nationalist organization in the Philippines which also functioned as a paramilitary organization.
 It is often characterized as a cult.

-Bato dela Rosa, who is a current Philippine senator, was a chief handler of the group during the 80's.
+Bato dela Rosa, who is a current Philippine senator, was a chief handler of the group during the 1980s.

 History

 Tadtad (officially Sagrado Corazon Señor) was established in 1972 in Initao, Misamis Oriental by Sagrado Sade Jr.

 Beliefs and rites

 An applicant seeking to join Tadtad had to go under an initiation rite to be able to join the group.
 Their inner arm had to be struck with a sharp sword at least 12 times.
-If the individual don't exhibit any visible cut, the applicant is deemed fit to become a member; if the sword made a cut, it is considered as a sign that the applicant has a dark side and therefore unfit to join.
+If the individual did not exhibit any visible cut, the applicant is deemed fit to become a member; if the sword made a cut, it is considered as a sign that the applicant has a dark side and therefore unfit to join.

-The group's members hold their founder Sagrado Sade Jr. with high reverence and calls him Papa Sagrado.
-Members pray to Sade similar in a way Catholics ask for intercession of the saints.
-According to the Tadtad, when Sade was baptized as an infant the priest sensed "something holy" about the baby which led him being named "Sagrado" (Sade was supposedly to be named "Ramonito").
-Sade grew up to becoming a faith healer and gained reputation in Mindanao after reportedly curing many before he founded the Tadtad.
+The group's members hold their founder Sagrado Sade Jr. with high reverence and call him Papa Sagrado.
+Members pray to Sade similar to how Catholics ask for the intercession of the saints.
+According to the Tadtad, when Sade was baptized as an infant the priest sensed "something holy" about the baby which led to his name "Sagrado" (Sade was supposedly to be named "Ramonito").
+Sade grew up to becoming a faith healer and gained a reputation in Mindanao after reportedly curing many before he founded the Tadtad.

 Many members are also Catholics themselves and go to mainstream churches and observe the relevant religious holidays despite their affiliation with Tadtad.
-Tadtad members hold do additional observances which set them apart from mainstream Catholicism.
-They pray every three hours on their own and on Fridays, they congregate in their chapel to pray together.
-They consider acts such as smoking, drinking alcohol, gambling as sinful.
+Tadtad members hold additional observances which set them apart from mainstream Catholicism.
+They pray every three hours on their own and on Fridays, and they congregate in their chapel to pray together.
+They consider acts such as smoking, drinking alcohol, and gambling as sinful.

-The Tadtad are also known for their usage of amulets along with their prayer and faith to protect themselves from bodily injury including those caused by bullets.
+The Tadtad are also known for using amulets, along with their prayers and faith, to protect themselves from bodily injury including those caused by bullets.